Home Energy Maps Travel Maps Tourism Maps Fault Maps

 Fault Attributes Key

-NUM is a six-character unique USGS identifier that defines a fault or section id.
-Simple fault
+NUM is a six-character unique USGS identifier that defines a fault or section ID.
+Simple fault IDs are only numeric; section IDs are alphanumeric.

 SLIPRATE is the assigned slip rate category.